LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Want to watch all the workshops in the series?
 Subscribe to the Beginner's Crash Course to Elastic Stack YouTube Playlist!

 [Season 2: Topics Survey](https://ela.st/beginners-season-2-topics)

-Starting with season 2, I will be creating short clips(10 min or less) to help you understand Elasticsearch and Kibana better.
+Starting with season 2, I will discontinue holding live workshops and start uploading short clips(10 min or less) on YouTube to help you understand Elasticsearch and Kibana better.

 This series is created for YOU!
 Please let me know what you would like to learn about in season 2 by submitting your preference in the survey.